Best Developmental Toys for Babies 0 to 3 Months - Baby Chick

 Black and white stripe crinkle paper

-This baby paper is hands down one of our favorite baby toys we had!
-The outer layer is a solid black-and-white contrast fabric perfect for a baby’s vision, and inside is a paper that makes a crinkly sound when a baby plays with it.
-It is non-toxic and compact for easy travel – you can stuff it in your diaper bag to take it on the go.
+This baby paper is hands down one of our favorite baby toys we have had!
+The outer layer is a solid black-and-white-contrast fabric, perfect for a baby’s vision, and inside is a paper that makes a crinkly sound when a baby plays with it.
+It is non-toxic and compact for easy travel, so you can stuff it in your diaper bag and take it on the go.
 Plus, it’s machine washable, so a baby can play with it repeatedly.

 3. Tummy Time Activity Book